 1. Giant Squid Lav Mic

 The Giant Squid is simply the best 3.5mm TRS clip on mic I’ve ever used!
 Great sound, very sensitive.
 On the Sony ICD-ux560, setting the external mic sensitivity to low got me the very good sound recording of an outdoor interview.
 Because it is so sensitive, I do recommend that you get a fuzzy windscreen if you plan to record your interview outdoors.
 Comes with a 6ft cord (height of a door), a metal gator clip, and a foam windscreen.
-That’s it (here’s a more detailed of the giant squid clip on mic).
-The construction feels very sturdy, I expect it to last.
+That’s it (here’s a more detailed review of the giant squid clip on mic).
+The construction feels very sturdy, I expect this mic to last.
 Worth every penny.
-Buy it now from Amazon.
+Buy the Giant Squid from Amazon.

 2. Audio-Technica ATR-3350iS Lav Mic

 First thing I noticed when using this mic was that it was probably the least sensitive clip-on mic I own.
 On the Sony ICD-ux560, I set the external mic sensitivity to medium and had very good pickup, which impressed me.
 The ATR-3350is comes with a really long cord, about 20ft.
 And a power module and housing for the LR44 battery it needs to power this microphone.
 This makes the mic rather bulky.
 You also need to remember to switch on the mic, even when using a recorder.
 Definitely has a better built than the Movo, which has a very similar built, and I do expect it to last if I take care not to trip over the cord.
 Here’s a more detailed review of the ATR-3350iS.
 Overall, a good mic for the price.
 Buy it from Amazon.